WAC Clearinghouse Writing Guide

 Related Information: Writing in the Margins of Texts

 Many of us were told at some point in our schooling never to write in books.
 This makes sense in the case of books which don't belong to us (like library books or the dusty, tattered, thirty year-old copies of Hamlet distributed to us in high school).
-But in the case of books and photocopies which we have made our own, writing in the margins can be one of the most productive ways to begin the writing process.
+But in the case of books and photocopies which we have made on our own, writing in the margins can be one of the most productive ways to begin the writing process.

 As you read, it is a good idea to make a habit of annotating, or writing notes in the margins.
 Your notes could indicate places in the text which remind you of experiences you have had or of other texts you have read.
 They could point out questions that you have, points of agreement or disagreement, or moments of complete confusion.
 Annotations begin a dialogue between you and the text you have before you, documenting your first (and later) responses, and they are valuable when you attempt at a later time to write about that text in a particular way.